robotframework/robotframework/CONTRIBUTING.rst

 Most of Robot Framework's testing is done using acceptance tests that naturally use Robot Framework itself for testing.
 Every new functionality or fix should generally get one or more acceptance tests.
-See `<atest/README.rst>`_ for more details for more details about creating and executing them.
+See `<atest/README.rst>`_ for more details about creating and executing them.

 Unit tests
 ''''''''''